tagomatech/challenge/README.md

    - Contact (optional)
 4. Open a Pull Request titled: "Submission: [Your Team Name]"

+Submission tips:
+- Check your model is robust to things like the number of simulation steps or sample lengths, otherwise these are counted as parameters.
+The model data should converge to the parabola, not just match it for a particular choice of simulation time.
+- Parameters need to include a drift or offset, because the aim is to fit the specific parabola in Figure 1 which has a small offset.
+- Something counts as a parameter if it is adjusted to fit the desired result, or if changing it within reasonable bounds affects the result.
+- The model should be T-invariant, so changing the period T should not give a very different result, either in terms of the q-variance plot or the distribution.
+- Make sure that you submit a sample time series and the code to replicate the model, not just a parquet file and a plot.
+- Remember the parabola in Figure 1 matches real data, so to succeed your model will need to produce stable and realistic behaviour, otherwise changing internal numbers will affect the results and count as parameters.

 ## Frequently Asked Questions

 Q: Is q-variance a well-known "stylized fact"?